femimainoo/greenpower-race-analyser/README.md

 - Use a battery with higher current e.g. 32A

-- Encourage drivers not to brake as much as possible
+- While this can't be directly inferred from the table, we know that braking drains the car's battery.
+We could encourage drivers not to brake as much as possible.

-- ?

 Final conclusions from this project: